-1.97 The required residual needs to be established throughout the whole system for the contact time and not simply the cooling tower sump.
-Systems with multiple sumps may require dosing at each sump to ensure good distribution of disinfectant.

-1.98 If chlorine is used as the disinfectant, its efficacy is reduced if the system pH value is greater than pH 8.
-To achieve the same disinfection effect, its residual needs to be increased 3-4 times, ie in place of 5 mg/l for 5 hours 15-20 mg/l is required for the same period.
-Generally, this is not recommended, so if the system water is above pH 8 adopt one of the following procedures to compensate, without increasing the chlorine residual:

-- introduce a heavy bleed-off for several hours to both reduce the pH of the system water and its chlorine demand before carrying out disinfection; - reduce system pH by adding an acid; - augment chlorine dosage with sufficient sodium bromide to change the disinfectant from chlorine to bromine.
+- 1.100 The required residual needs to be established throughout the whole system for the contact time and not simply the cooling tower sump.
+Systems with multiple sumps may require dosing at each sump to ensure good distribution of disinfectant. - 1.101 If chlorine is used as the disinfectant, its efficacy is reduced if the system pH value is greater than pH 8.
+To achieve the same disinfection effect, its residual needs to be increased by a factor of 3-4; eg in place of 5 mg/l for 5 hours, 15-20 mg/l is required for the same period.
+Generally, this is not recommended, so if the system water is above pH 8, you should adopt one of the following procedures to compensate, without increasing the chlorine residual: - introduce a heavy bleed-off for several hours to both reduce the pH of the system water and its chlorine demand before carrying out disinfection; - reduce the system pH by adding an acid; - augment chlorine dosage with sufficient sodium bromide to change the disinfectant from chlorine to bromine.

-1.99 If bromine or chlorine dioxide is used in systems where the pH is above 8, the reserves do not need to be increased or the pH adjusted, as these disinfectants remain effective at higher pH.
+1.102 If bromine or chlorine dioxide is used in systems where the pH is above 8, the reserves do not need to be increased or the pH adjusted, as these disinfectants remain effective at higher pH.

-1.100 Once the system has been pre-disinfected, the water should then be de-chlorinated and drained.
+1.103 Once the system has been pre-disinfected, the water should then be de-chlorinated and drained.
 Pre-cleaning disinfection may not be needed if:

-- the system is normally continuously automatically dosed with an oxidising biocide and bio-dispersant; and - the control of the microbial activity and biocide residual has been consistently achieved since the previous cleaning operation (ie continuous minimum free chlorine residuals of 0.5-1 mg/l or bromine residuals of 1-2 mg/l and bacterial levels of less than 1x104 cfu/ml or less).
+- the system is normally continuously automatically dosed with an oxidising biocide and bio-dispersant; and - the control of the microbial activity and biocide residual has been consistently achieved since the previous cleaning operation (eg continuous minimum free chlorine residuals of 0.5-1 mg/l or bromine residuals of 1-2 mg/l and bacterial levels of less than 1×10 cfu/ml).

-1.101 A pre-disinfection should be carried out if there is any doubt about the control of the microbial activity or the oxidising biocide residual, or there is a delay between the system being shut down and the cleaning operation starting.
+1.104 A pre-disinfection should be carried out if there is any doubt about the control of the microbial activity or the oxidising biocide residual, or there is a delay between the system being shut down and the cleaning operation starting.